abandrea/Cloud_project/project/README.md

 So, for this easy test, it can be said that the system is correctly executing file upload operations, but there are some issues with file download operations.
 The 404 errors are likely due to a timing issue, where the download task is executed before the file is uploaded for certain users.
 Since tasks in Locust are executed asynchronously and independently for each user, there's no guarantee the the upload will always happen before the download for each user instance.

-The importance of analyzing each results is to understand the system's behavior BUT also to go through the logs and understand the reasons behind the results and understand how to improve the system.
+The importance of analysing each results is to understand the system's behavior BUT also to go through the logs and understand the reasons behind the results and understand how to improve the system.
 For example, to address this specific issue, it can be develop some points:

 - Adjust Task Weights, to ensure that the upload task is always executed before the download task;
 - pre-upload the file for each user before starting the test, to ensure that the file is available for download;